Detailed Guide forSecretaries and Administrative Assistants, Except Legal, Medical, and Executive in San Diego County

 Projections of Employment

-In California, the number of Secretaries, Except Legal, Medical, and Executive is expected to grow faster than average growth rate for all occupations.
-Jobs for Secretaries, Except Legal, Medical, and Executive are expected to increase by 17.5 percent, or 37,300 jobs between 2012 and 2022.
+In California, the number of Secretaries, Except Legal, Medical, and Executive is expected to grow slower than average growth rate for all occupations.
+Jobs for Secretaries, Except Legal, Medical, and Executive are expected to increase by 10.3 percent, or 22,800 jobs between 2014 and 2024.

 In San Diego County, the number of Secretaries, Except Legal, Medical, and Executive is expected to grow faster than average growth rate for all occupations.
 Jobs for Secretaries, Except Legal, Medical, and Executive are expected to increase by 24.7 percent, or 4,530 jobs between 2012 and 2022.

 |Estimated Employment and Projected Growth|